2014 Euromaidan regional state administration occupations: 18 February

-19 February riots
+19 February

 In Kharkiv, pro-government assailants attempted to burn down the Svoboda party headquarters.
 Fights then broke out between activists allied with FC Metalist Kharkiv fans and Interior Ministry and Berkut riot troops when they tried blocking the academy that trains interior troops.

-In Odessa about 100 unidentified men wearing masks and helmets and armed with baseball bats assaulted a pro-European opposition demonstration near the regional administration headquarters.
+In Odesa about 100 unidentified men wearing masks and helmets and armed with baseball bats assaulted a pro-European opposition demonstration near the regional administration headquarters.

 In Dnipropetrovsk there was a picket near the Regional State Administration.

 In Chernihiv, thousands picketed the Interior Ministry building.
 By 7:00 pm, 2,500 citizens rallied in Chernihiv's city center.
 An Interior Ministry spokesman promised he would petition to have all local Berkut troops stationed in Kyiv recalled, and that no Chernihiv Interior Troops would be sent to Kyiv.

 In Kryvyi Rih, unknowns set fire to UDAR's offices and attempted to break in.

 A woman was shot dead in Khmelnytskyi during the storming of a local SBU office by anti-government EuroMaidan protesters.
 "The car arrived to the building and the woman was shot from it, with six to eight bullets in her chest.
 She died in the ambulance".
 Two men were also suffered gunshot wounds.
 Afterwards, activists set the regional SBU building on fire with burning car tires.
 Protesters then took the local RSA.

 In Chernivtsi, several thousand citizens stormed the local RSA, overtaking it.
 Governor Papiev then resigned from his post.

 In Lutsk the RSA of Volyn Oblast was captured by protesters; there was no police resistance.
 The police, following skirmishes, defected to the people.
 Protesters then took the governor of Volyn Oblast captive, forced him to his knees to ask forgiveness, and resign; they then doused him in water to remind him of the fire hoses used on protesters in Kyiv.
 Protesters threatened to go to his house and capture his family as well to force his resignation.